Overcome toxic culture with Eagle Hill

 Holmes founded Theranos in 2003 after dropping out of Stanford at the age of 19 to revolutionize the U.S. healthcare industry.
 She raised hundreds of millions of dollars from investors centered around Edison, a device Holmes claimed would upend the $60 billion blood testing industry by requiring only a finger prick of blood to run hundreds of tests that typically require vials of venous blood.
 Holmes even inked a multimillion-dollar deal with Walgreens and had an all-star board of directors—from former Secretary of State George Schultz to Secretary of Defense James Mattis.
 All the while, the company was basking in the glow of Wall Street and global media hype that positioned Holmes as the next Steve Jobs.

 The only problem—the devices didn’t work.
 Instead, Theranos was using traditional blood testing methods and equipment, and even sending customers wildly inaccurate test results.
-It all came crashing down in 2015 when a Wall Street Journal article exposed the problems with Theranos’ technology and triggered investigations.
+It all came crashing down when a Wall Street Journal article exposed the problems with Theranos’ technology and triggered investigations.
 At its peak, investors valued the company at $9 billion, making Holmes (on paper) the youngest self-made female billionaire.

 Indeed, both the podcast and documentary are riveting and disturbing.
 The corporate tale is so compelling that I read Bad Blood, the book by Wall Street Journal reporter John Carreyrou who first publicly exposed the fraud.
 I wanted to understand more fully how Holmes was able to sustain for more than a decade such an incredibly toxic work environment that hid the truth.